 Founded in 1919, BPW has a long track record of promoting equity for women in the workplace.
-Whether you are a business owner or an employee, BPW provides leadership through advocacy, education and information within our communities, states and the nation on issues important to all working women.
-Through BPW, you can connect with mentors, colleagues and friends who can assist you in advancing your career and making the right connections.
+Whether you are a business owner or an employee, BPW provides leadership through advocacy, education, and information within our communities, states, and the nation on issues important to all working women.
+Through BPW, you can connect with mentors, colleagues, and friends who can assist you in advancing your career and making the right connections.
 You can also thrive professionally through exclusive membership development programs.

-While mobilizing for World War I, the U.S. Government recognized the need for a cohesive group to coordinate identification of women's available skills and experience.
+While mobilizing for World War I, the U.S. government recognized the need for a cohesive group to coordinate identification of women's available skills and experience.
 A Women's War Council, financed through a federal grant, was established by the War Department to organize the resources of professional women.
 The National Federation of Business and Professional Women's Clubs was founded on July 15, 1919.

 Throughout the years, three major issues shaped BPW's legislative agenda: elimination of sex discrimination in employment, the principle of equal pay, and the need for a comprehensive equal rights amendment.

-BPW/Florida standing committees are where the action is in BPW/FL.
+BPW/FL standing committees are where the action is in BPW/FL.
 Standing committees are the link between state programs and local programs.

 To find the local organization near you, click here.
-If there is no local organization in your area, we welcome you to become a member at large (click for more information.)
+If there is no local organization in your area, we welcome you to become a member-at-large (click for more information.)

 Welcome to Business & Professional Women/FL!
 Founded in 1919, BPW has a long track record of promoting equity for women in the workplace.
 Whether you are a business owner or an employee, BPW provides leadership through advocacy, education, and information within our communities, states, and the nation on issues important to all working women.
-Through BPW, you connect with mentors, colleagues and friends who assist you in advancing your career and making the right connections.
+Through BPW, you connect with mentors, colleagues, and friends who assist you in advancing your career and making the right connections.
 You also thrive professionally through exclusive membership development programs.

 - Scholarships - Assist women through scholarships to further formal education and through BPW/FL's Education Foundation, which provides housing on university campuses in Florida.

-- A Network of Motivated Women - Connect with other motivated working women, network professionally, share contacts and exchange information to enhance your business through local programs, as well as within the state of Florida, and nationally.
+- A network of motivated women - Connect with other motivated working women, network professionally, share contacts, and exchange information to enhance your business through local programs, as well as within the state of Florida and nationally.